TritonDataCenter/rfd/rfd/0026/README.md

 ##### Deletion and usage semantics

-A volume is considered to be "in use" if the list of objects using it stored in [the volume's `references` property](#common-layout) is not empty.
-When a Docker container that mounts a shared volume is created, it is automatically added to its list of references.
+A volume is considered to be "in use" if the [`GetVolumeReferences`](#getvolumereferences-get-volumesvolume-uuidreferences-1) endpoint doesn't return an empty list of objects UUIDs.
+When a Docker container is created, it adds any of its mounted volumes to [an internal property](#new-internal-mounted_volumes-property-on-vm-objects).
 A container referencing a shared volume is considered to be using it when it's in any state except `failed` and `destroyed` -- in other words in any state that cannot transition to `running`.

 For instance, even if a _stopped_ Docker container is the only remaining Docker container that references a given shared volume, it won't be possible to delete